 Infrastructure and transport get the world moving and growing.
 We take a ride with Norton Rose Fulbright to learn how you build an economy.

 A power grid, roads, railways, docks, telecoms networks: all of these get economies whirring, allowing countries to make the most of what they've got – be it manpower or natural resources.
 Take China: it embarked on a monumental scheme of infrastructure improvement to provide jobs, increase production, increase exports and raise the standard of living.
 It's now a major global player, and an outspoken advocate of globalisation.
-“China will keep its doors wide open,” said President Xi recently.
+“China will keep its doors wide open,” said President Xi in 2017.
 Infrastructure projects can be worth billions, so where developing countries don't have the capital, the resources or the resident expertise, they frequently open themselves up to foreign investment.
 These investments involve complex structures, and it's often up to lawyers to devise them, arranging and structuring financing and working on the projects and development agreements.

 Dan Metcalfe is a partner in Norton Rose Fulbright’s (NRF) infrastructure, mining and commodities department.
 Today his work focuses primarily on Africa and other emerging markets, but he didn't start out that way.
 “I started off focusing on UK and European infrastructure PFI/PPP, but my focus has shifted over the years in response to and in anticipation of changes in the market and due to the need to develop other opportunities as part of my business case – Africa was a part of that.”
 He seized an opportunity to go on secondment to Standard Bank, which has significant operations in Africa.
 “I got a taste for African markets.
 I enjoyed the work on the development side and the fact that it crossed jurisdictions: each has its own nuances and subtleties.
 I enjoy taking new financial products to the continent and working on matters which require creative and inventive thinking because they are unprecedented.”